A resource is a single Numbas exam, which students access via the VLE.

 Once you’ve selected an exam, you will be shown the dashboard for the resource.

 When you open a resource as an instructor, you are first shown the dashboard.
-This view lists scores for all students who have attempted the resource.
+This view offers a few actions to do with the resource, and the navigation bar at the top has links to other views.

 Report scores back to VLE¶